NEXT UP ON this.

 Helen gives an example of an acronym around the reasons for a court hierarchy, ASAP, which stands for:

-Deb explains that ‘it’s a clever rule for students, and something they can fall back on if they draw a blank.
+Deb explains ‘it’s a clever rule for students, and something they can fall back on if they draw a blank.
 Just remember the acronym, which automatically assists in recalling content.’

 It’s all well and good to know your content, but don’t let that hard work go to waste by not knowing the correct way to answer any question.
 You need to know the skills that are required, especially in legal studies where there are specific task words.
 This includes needing to know what’s meant by explain, discuss, evaluate, and outline.

-Helen explains that the task words are designed to be specific.
+Helen explains the task words are designed to be specific.
 ‘If a question asks about evaluation, students need to explain the strengths, weaknesses, and the point of view.
 Now, if you don’t know the point of view, you won’t get full marks for the question.’

 Understanding the difference between task words could be the difference between full marks or half marks for a question, so it’s a critical component of legal studies and something you should clarify with your teacher if you’re at all unsure.